mukkid/pythonomicon/Session0/intro.md

 ## How do I install Python?
 The installation executable can be found at the [Python Website](https://www.python.org/downloads/).
 Just click through the default options __BUT__ when you are given the option of adding stuff to a PATH variable __select the option to do so__.
 To see if the installation worked, open the terminal (on windows, press the windows key + r, and type `cmd` and press enter).
-Then enter `python --version`.
+Then type `python --version` and press enter.
 If Python is installed correctly, it should show the version number that you installed.
 If so, you're all set!

 ## What do I need to start writing code?